warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-custom-smart-contract.md

 ## Prerequisites

-Before you start, complete following prerequisites:
+Before you start, complete the following prerequisites:

 - Install Rust by running the following: